 Top of the page

 You don't have to eat special foods when you have diabetes.
-You just have to be careful to eat healthy foods.
 Carbohydrates (carbs) raise blood sugar higher and quicker than any other nutrient.
 Carbs are found in desserts, breads and cereals, and fruit.
 They're also in starchy vegetables.
 These include potatoes, corn, and grains such as rice and pasta.
 Carbs are also in milk and yogurt.

 The more carbs you eat at one time, the higher your blood sugar will rise.
 Spreading carbs all through the day helps keep your blood sugar levels within your target range.